FemiMerit/Project1/README.md

     - Has a line across the page to seperate the education and employment section
     - Each company Femi has worked for has a hyperlinked image posistion above the job entry
     - The users can click on each image to take them directly to the comapny's website

-    - Is also has a button that directs to the contact page.
+    - Each job entry is styled in bullet points making it easy for user's to understand
-​
+    - ​
     ![Call to Action Section](documentation/call_to_action.png)

 ---
 + #### Footer

-    - Footer contains social media links that open in a new tab.
+    - Footer contains Femi Merit's conatct details (Email and Phone number)
-​
+    - it also contains the form for the user to use to send a message directly to Femi Merit ​
     ![Footer](documentation/footer.png)
 ​
 ---
-+ ### Gallery Page
++ ### Form Section

     - Gallery page has a hero image and an introduction message for the visitors that contains an incentive to contact the company.